nicolejavorsky/beg-website-class/README.md

 ## Week 4
 **Monday**
 * What is environmental justice?
 Have the kids throw out their ideas and write it on chart paper.
+* Have the kids write down a story about an experience they've had around the concept of environmental justice.
+* Human Barometer Activity
+  1. ADD QUESTIONS HERE!